A location represents a physical space within a warehouse that an item of stock can be held in, like a shelf or a bin.

 A location can contain any products at any time (there are no limits for volume or quantity, and you can have a mix of items in a location).
 As you receive inventory into your warehouse, you choose which location it goes into.
 One month's delivery of Item X may go into location 01.02.03.04, and the next month's may go into 03.4.D.5.

 When Goods-out notes are created, they automatically select which location the inventory will be allocated from, selecting the oldest inventory first (First In First Out).
 Note that this may not feel like the most efficient method in some circumstances, since the packing note may tell the warehouse manager to fetch items from a location at the back of the warehouse when he can see that there are items right next to the packing desk.
 It ensures that cost of sale is managed accurately.
-We may in the future define other methods for location allocation, such as "emptiest bin first", or "closest bin first".
+If you use Brightpearl WMS for the warehouse, you can change the picking location.

 Which location is my inventory in?